Simple modules of small quantum groups at dihedral groups: The general framework

-for all $m\in M$.
-We point out that the Nichols algebras $\BV(V)$ and $\BV(F_R\circ F(V))$ are isomorphic as algebras and coalgebras \footnote{One should not speak about a braided Hopf algebra isomorphism because the Hopf algebras belong to different categories} because the braidings of $V$ and $F_R\circ F(V)=V$ coincide as linear maps.
-Moreover, $F_R$ can also be thought of as the inverse of $F$.
-In the sequel, we shall identify both Nichols algebras and consider $\BV(V) \in{}_{\D(H)}^{\D(H)}\mathcal{YD}$.
+Note that the braidings of $V$ and $F_R\circ F(V)=V$ coincide as linear maps.
+This implies that the Nichols algebras $\BV(V)$ and $\BV(F_R\circ F(V))$ are isomorphic as braided Hopf algebras \cite{T}.
+In particular, they are isomorphic as algebras and coalgebras.
+In the sequel, we identify both Nichols algebras and consider $\BV(V) \in{}_{\D(H)}^{\D(H)}\mathcal{YD}$.

 Let $V^*$ be the $\D(H)$-module dual to $V$.
 We define